riteshRcH/web3comm/docs/config.md

 When establishing an _outbound_ connection, go-ipfs will try each security transport in priority order (lower first), until it finds a protocol that the receiver supports.
-When establishing an _inbound_ connection, go-ipfs will let the initiator choose the protocol, but will refuse to use any of the disabled transports.
+When establishing an _inbound_ connection, go-ipfs will let the initiator choose the protocol, but will refute to use any of the disabled transports.

 Supported transports are: TLS (priority 100) and Noise (priority 300).